UWFosterIT/node-uwsws/README.md

 });
 ```
 For more examples see ``test/unit/*``.
 For a full list of all the options see ``src/modules/*``.
 Right now there isn't 100% coverage of all the options but in theory they should work in the context of the query string parameters described in the SWS documentation.
 If you find one that doesn't work please create an issue.

+### Using a local cache

+The ``cacheMode`` can be set to any one of the following modes.
+This uses the ``micro-cache`` node module as a local file system cache.

+- wild: all requests go out to the internet, don't load anything from cache, doesn't save anything.
+- dryrun: Loads files from cache if exists, does http calls when cache doesn't exist, doesn't save to the cache.
+- record: Loads files from the cache and saves new ones to the cache.

+### Logging
+This module uses ``bunyan`` for all logging.
+You can look in ``test/setup/index.js`` to see how you can pass in your own  bunyan logger.

 ## Endpoint Implementation
 All links below go to the official service documentation.
 The code block refers to it's implementation in this module.